January – 1027 YD

 __ ‘I am instructed to secure your safety, and insist on your making for Offenure at once.’
 There was resistance in her silence, and he added: ‘The wind will press the flames toward us.’

 __ Régan hardened her jaw.
-The threat is not the fire, but the contents of its smoke: the harvest is lost.
+The threat was not the fire, but the contents of its smoke: the harvest was lost.
 Not two weeks before Lughnasadh.

 __ ‘Your Highness?’

-__Régan turned to see Lord Carrick, wet from the waist down, enter the Solar.
+__Lord Carrick, wet from the waist down, entered the Solar.
 ‘I have come to escort you to Offenure.
 I have a rigged boat to transport you in, if you are daring enough to face the waves.’

-__ As they descended the main staircase, he muttered: ‘Now the fires have begun, I fear only the river and sea will stop them.’
+__ Carrick placed a hand on Régan’s back as they descended the main staircase.
+‘Now the fires have begun, I fear only the river and sea will stop them.’